 The journey of exploration begins with a visit to the artists’ studios of Belleville and Ménilmontant – pulsating cosmopolitan districts.
 Then, on to the nearby Cemetery of Père Lachaise, where many famous and unknown people are buried.
 A guided tour ensures that you don’t miss the most famous tombs and unusual anecdotes.
 Next, head westwards into the 16th arrondissement, for lunch at La Gare, a former metro station converted into a restaurant.

-After which, depending on the weather, you can solve the riddles of the ‘Crime under the arcades’ with the guides from Ma Langue au Chat, or you can reach for the sky with the Ballon de Paris hot air balloon, in Parc André Citroën.
+After which, depending on the weather, you can reach for the sky with the Ballon de Paris hot air balloon, in Parc André Citroën.

 In the evening, your surprising dinner ‘In the Dark’? (« Dans le Noir ? ») is followed by a polar expedition to the Ice Kube Bar.

 Today, you spend the morning discovering the underground mysteries of the Musée des Égouts.

 Next, a change of scene over at the Hôtel Drouot auction house: unusual lots, a film-like atmosphere, ‘I’ll make a bid!’.
 If you prefer contemporary architecture and places that are a bit off-the-wall, you’ll also be keen to see Les Docks - Cité de la Mode et du Design, not far from the Gare d’Austerlitz.
 This centre for fashion, design, culture and creation has huge terraces and a roof terrace with bars, restaurants and the latest most sensational festive spots.
 An opportunity to go and have a drink at Wanderlust or Communion.